-The management staff is responsible to perform research or to present certain facts to the Board as requested by the Board through the General Manager and to provide budgetary requirements relevant to their specific area of responsibility.
-Management staff shall be responsible to advise the General Manager of any irregularities or non-compliance with codes, regulations, and policies.
+The management staff is responsible for performing research or presenting certain facts to the Board as requested by the Board through the General Manager and for providing budgetary requirements relevant to their specific area of responsibility.
+Management staff shall be responsible for advising the General Manager of any irregularities or non-compliance with codes, regulations, and policies.

-1.3.7.1.3.8.
+1.3.8.
 OTHER PERSONNEL